sophmelville/sophmelville/README.md

 - 👋 Hi, I’m @sophmelville
 - 👀 I’m interested in information technology, data analytics and cybersecurity
-- 🌱 I’m currently studying Bachelor of Information Technology/Bachelor of Data Analytics (1st Year) at Australian National University (ANU)
+- 🌱 I’m currently studying Bachelor of Information Technology/Bachelor of Data Analytics
 - 💞️ I’m looking to learn more about different programming languages by seeing projects that others have made
 - 📫 Reach me here :)